Bodybuilding 313, the new training program for all you aspiring bodybuilders out there who want to build muscle!

 If you open your StrengthLog app today, you will be greeted by a brand new training program!
 It is a premium bodybuilding program called Bodybuilding 313.
 That name is not a reference to the license plate number of Donald Duck’s car, although that coincidence is, of course, a bonus.

-Rather, Bodybuilding 313 is a three-day training split, in which you train one day, rest one, train one, and so on.
+Rather, Bodybuilding 313 is a three-day training split, in which you train three days, rest one, train three, and so on.
 It’s a classic type of training program, used by many top bodybuilders throughout the decades.

 The most common type of three-day split is probably the so-called Push/Pull/Leg method, in which you perform pressing exercises for your upper body on the first training day, pulling exercises for your upper body on the second day, and finish off with your lower body on day three.